 Adjustment Factors are applied to a defined class of properties in a selected area.
 This could be a whole municipality, a locality, or group of localities.
 They are not applied on an individual property basis.

 How are Adjustment Factors calculated?

-The Valuer-General uses current property sales, rental data and other relevant market evidence to determine the current levels of value of each location and class within the nominated area.
+Property sales information, current rental data and a range of relevant market evidence are used to determine the levels of value of each class of properties within a selected area.